Notes on setting up Crostini Linux containers on ChromeOS.

 The design of crostini protects the host OS (ChromeOS acting as a hypervisor) from the guest containers.
 Guest containers run arbitrary code.
 If this code can escape the container, it may be able to interfere with the web browser.

-The downside of the crostini security controls is that hardware must be explicitly whitelisted for use.
+The downside of the crostini security controls is that USB devices must be explicitly whitelisted for use.

 Serial ports can't be accessed directly from the container.
 A work around for using serial consoles is beagleterm.